Achievement, Career and Post-Secondary

 Create a pathway, incentives, and support for Black teachers in Colorado.

 Develop partnerships with the government.
-The private and nonprofit sector's students in high school and who enroll in higher education are immediately connected with employers, whether through jobs, internships, apprenticeships, or service-learning programs.
+The private and nonprofit sector's students in high school and who enroll in higher education are immediately connected with employers through jobs, internships, apprenticeships, or service-learning programs.
 Helping create a pipeline for our youth earlier to build more of a diverse workforce for Colorado.
 (Shared Goal with Economic Empowerment Initiative)

 ACPSI will partner with MSU Denver, UNCO, and CU Denver to deliver professional development modules that work to improve the quality of teacher-student relationships.
 ACPSI will create a Learning Academy for administrators that lead them by building relationships with their African American students and families and developing a clear Theory of Action Plan.